Transformation scene: In the Early Modern masque

-British pantomime
+British pantomime and extravaganza

 Change by theatrical means has been seen as central to the pantomime of the Victorian period.
 After a long evolution, a transformation scene then became standard at the end of Act 1 or beginning of Act 2 of a pantomime.
 The convention in the middle of the 19th century was of a long transformation scene, of up to 15 minutes.

-In the later 18th century, genres including the harlequinade and masque ended with a transformation scene to a temple, drawing to a close with the suggestion of harmony restored.
+In the later 18th century, genres including the harlequinade and masque began or ended with a transformation scene to a temple, drawing to a close with the suggestion of harmony restored.
 John Rich, earlier in the century, made Harlequin with his slap stick able to transform stage props; and later Joseph Grimaldi as Clown was in charge of transformations.
-Early pantomime related to and contained the traditional harlequinade by means of a transition in which a group of characters descended from the traditional types from the commedia del arte were transformed and "revealed" as being the key characters in the pantomime of the fairy tale that followed.
+Early pantomime related to and contained the traditional harlequinade by means of a transition in which a group of characters descended from the traditional types from the commedia dell'arte were transformed and "revealed" as being the key characters in the pantomime of the fairy tale that followed.
 A production in 1781 of Robinson Crusoe by Richard Brinsley Sheridan is credited with breaking down the rigid separation implied by the transformation, leading to the 19th century view of pantomime.

+In 1881, Percy Fitzgerald described the transformation scene of an extravaganza as follows:

 The dominance of transformation scenes as spectacular ends in themselves has been attributed to the work of William Roxby Beverly, from 1849.
 By the 1860s, Beverly's work as a scene painter displaced the costume change bringing in the harlequinade in some productions.
 The extravaganza became differentiated from the pantomime by, among other things, the centrality of a "magical transformation scene" and the diminishing of the harlequinade clowning.
 Some British and American Victorian burlesques also retained a transformation scene.